Online Dual Credit

 - Sign/date the form and return it to the dual credit coordinator/counselor at your school by the deadline set by your school.

-The tuition is for dual credit at SBU is $95.00 per credit hour.
+The tuition for online dual credit at SBU is $95.00 per credit hour.
 Finance charges will be added to unpaid balances, accounts must be paid in full before November 15, for fall semester courses or March 15, for spring semester courses.
 A deposit of $100.00 is required with the return of your application.
 The deposit will be placed on your account toward the tuition of the course.
 Credit will not be granted for the course if you fail to pay the full tuition.
 Tuition may be paid by credit or debit card-after the student account has been charged.
 There is a processing fee of 2.5% when paying with credit or debit card.
 Payments may be made by calling: 1-866-837-5397, or online through Webadvisor, in the MySBU portal.

 The enrollment period for the spring semester begins November 15th and ends January 15th.
 Enrollment period for the fall semester begins March 11th and ends September 15th.
 Spring courses start January 21 and must be completed by May 13th.
 Fall courses start August 25th and must be completed by December 15th.
 Some high schools may require final grades sooner.
 All enrollments must be received by the Department of Extended Learning at SBU by these dates.